tonymm81/web_page/README.md

 report:
 Started to make a forecast component.
 Trying to save fron json to object but it doesnt work.
 Some how index numer is not okay to complier so i have to figure out why this doesn't work.

+version 137
+report: Forecast is working now.
+When you are saving items to object in component you have to be carefull when react re renders the page, In my case that cause data  missing.
+Now i have to make a search view where user can type the town or city.
+I have to make there also somekind of error handling.

+bug:
+Text field error helper test wont work. i made an if clause what gives user that api call response if city not found.

 npm installs in this project: